kamarianakis/glGA-SDK-public/README.md

 ---

 > **New decade, new languages, new tools**:
 > cross platform compilation (cmake), cross platform/programming language development with (VSCode) employing Python, C++ and C# for a computer graphics (CG) full-stack deployment ( GPU to CPU character rendering and animation) to realise cross-operating system, cross-game engine, cross-algebra CG character algorithm development.
+This a `Rosetta stone` approach based on *literate programming*, i.e. writing documentation that contains the same code in different systems: e.g. a jupyter notebook showing basic GPU shader-based programming in Python, C++ and C#.

 ### **A. glGA SDK Requirements**